|Baylor UniversityFall 2014||Philanthropy & the Public GoodDepartments: Civic Education and Community ServiceAndrew Hogue||28 students|

 |Baylor UniversityFall 2020||Philanthropy & the Public GoodDepartments: Philanthropy & Public ServiceJeremy Vickers, Holly Burchett||16 students|

-Andy Hogue serves as Associate Dean for Engaged Learning in the College of Arts & Sciences at Baylor University, where his office focuses on programs in undergraduate research, civic engagement, study abroad, internships, and major fellowships and awards.
-He teaches courses on a range of public affairs, including philanthropy and civil society, social innovation, and politics.
+Dr. Andy Hogue serves as Associate Dean in the College of Arts & Sciences and directs the Office of Engaged Learning, which facilitates for students and faculty programs in undergraduate research, civic engagement, global involvement, internships, and major fellowships and awards.
+Andy teaches courses on a range of public affairs, including philanthropy and civil society, social innovation, and politics, and has served three times as director of the Baylor in Maastricht program.

 Andy earned a BA from Clemson University, an MA and PhD from Baylor, and completed the executive program in design thinking at Stanford.